South Devon Railway Company: Tavistock and then Launceston

 Tavistock was an important town lying to the north of Plymouth, and after considerable parliamentary struggles, the South Devon and Tavistock Railway was authorised by the South Devon and Tavistock Railway Act 1854 (17 & 18 Vict. c. clxxxix) to build its broad gauge line from a junction east of Laira to Tavistock.
 It opened that line on 22 June 1859; it was leased to, and worked by the South Devon Railway until it was purchased by them, effective from July 1865.

 The gauge wars were the struggle for possession of territory between railway companies that used the broad gauge and the standard gauge respectively; the SDR used the broad gauge and was allied with (and exchanged traffic with) other broad gauge lines.
 In 1861 standard gauge interests sought to penetrate into north Devon and north Cornwall, and as a defensive measure the SDR promoted an extension of the Tavistock line to Launceston.
-This was done through the medium of a separate company, the South Devon and Launceston Railway, which obtained an authorising act of Parliament, the Launceston and South Devon Railway Act 1862.
+This was done through the medium of a separate company, the South Devon and Launceston Railway, which obtained an authorising act of Parliament, the Launceston and South Devon Railway Act 1862 (25 & 26 Vict. c. cxi).
 The line opened for passenger traffic on 1 July 1865 and to goods in October 1865.
 It was worked by the SDR and absorbed by it at the end of 1873.

 As the line was promoted as an obvious attempt to frustrate standard gauge intentions to enter the area, Parliament inserted a clause into the Launceston and South Devon Railway Act 1862 requiring standard gauge rails to be laid if requested by a connecting company, if so ordered by the Board of Trade.
 This later enabled trains of the London and South Western Railway to reach Plymouth over the South Devon lines.